Fire hydrant: Appearance

-Above ground hydrants are coloured for purely practical criteria or more aesthetic reasons.
+Above-ground hydrants are coloured for visibility, to signal their characteristics, or for aesthetics.
 In the United States, the AWWA and NFPA recommend hydrants be colored chrome yellow for rapid identification apart from the bonnet and nozzle caps which should be coded according to their available flow.
 Class AA hydrants (>1500 gpm) should have their nozzle caps and bonnet colored light blue, Class A hydrants (1000–1499 gpm) green, Class B hydrants (500–999 gpm) orange, Class C hydrants (0–499 gpm) red, and inoperable or end-of-system (risking water hammer) black.
-This aids arriving firefighters in determining how much water is available and whether to call for additional resources, or find another hydrant.
+These aids arriving firefighters in determining how much water is available and whether to call for additional resources or find another hydrant.

 Other codings can be and frequently are used, some of greater complexity, incorporating pressure information, others more simplistic.
 In Ottawa, Ontario, hydrant colors communicate different messages to firefighters; for example, if the inside of the hydrant is corroded so much that the interior diameter is too narrow for good pressure, it will be painted in a specific scheme to indicate to firefighters to move on to the next one.
 In many localities, a white or purple top indicates that the hydrant provides non-potable water.
 Where artistic and/or aesthetic considerations are paramount, hydrants can be extremely varied, or more subdued.
 In both instances this is usually at the cost of reduced practicality.

-In Germany, the Netherlands, Spain, the UK, and many other countries most hydrants are located below ground and are reached by a riser, which provides the connections for the hoses.
-The covers can also be artistically designed (See Japanese example above).
+In Germany, the Netherlands, Spain, the UK, and many other countries, most hydrants are located below ground and are reached by a riser, which provides the connections for the hoses.
+The covers can also be artistically designed.

 Signage

 In the United Kingdom and Ireland, hydrants are located in the ground.
-Yellow "H" hydrant signs indicate the location of the hydrants, and are similar to the blue signs in Finland.
+Yellow "H" hydrant signs indicate the location of the hydrants and are similar to the blue signs in Finland.
 Mounted on a small post or nearby wall etc., the two numbers indicate the diameter of the water main (top number) and the distance from the sign (lower number).
 Modern signs show these measurements in millimetres and metres, whereas older signs use inches and feet.
 Because the orders of magnitude are so different (6 inches versus 150 mm) there is no ambiguity whichever measuring system is used.

 In areas of the United States without winter snow cover, blue reflectors embedded in the street are used to allow rapid identification of hydrants at night.
 In areas with snow cover, tall signs or flags are used so that hydrants can be found even if covered with snow.
 In rural areas tall narrow posts painted with visible colours such as red are attached to the hydrants to allow them to be found during heavy snowfall periods.
 The tops of the fire hydrants indicate available flow in gallons per minute; the color helps make a more accurate choice of what hydrants will be utilized to supply water to the fire scene.